-Others are using their cash grants and assistance to buy land and livestock, or start a business, like 47-year-old Mohamed Noor Omar, who faced an uncertain future in Kakuma refugee camp in Kenya after fleeing civil war in his native Somalia in the early 1990s.
+Others are using their cash grants and assistance to buy land and livestock, or start a business, like 47-year-old Mohamed Noor Omar, who faced an uncertain future in Kakuma Refugee Camp in Kenya after fleeing civil war in his native Somalia in the early 1990s.

-With the allure of grants totalling US$1,600, he returned to the Somali capital, Mogadishu last year, where he used some of the money to buy a fishing boat.
+He returned to the Somali capital, Mogadishu last year, where he used some of the money to buy a fishing boat.
 He also partnered with a local man who had an engine to run it.

 Out on the water by 6 a.m., he makes US$7 to US$10 a day depending on the catch, and is now looking to improve his business like any other entrepreneur.

 “That income is enough to meet my basic requirements,” says Mohamed, who wants to buy better nets to catch more fish, and an outboard motor that can take him further offshore.
 “That way I can improve my living conditions.”

 For more information on UNHCR and cash, please see the 2016-2019 UNHCR Implementation Report on the Policy on Cash-Based Interventions.

 Reporting by Rima Cherri and Houssam Hariri in Lebanon, Robert Heyn in Niger, and Urayayi Mustsindikwa in Somalia.